Chris Pang

 Christopher Pang (born 29 December 1984) is an Australian actor and producer.
-He is best known for his role as Colin Khoo in Crazy Rich Asians (2018) and Lee Takkam in Tomorrow, When the War Began (2010).
+He is known for his roles in the films Tomorrow, When the War Began (2010), Crazy Rich Asians (2018), and Send Help (2026).

-Early life
+Early life and education

 Pang was born in Melbourne and is the son of Wing Chun instructors.
 His paternal grandparents are from Canton, China while his father, Barry Pang, was born and raised in Australia.
 His mother, Anne Pang, was born in Taiwan and migrated to Australia in the 1970s.
 He was educated at Scotch College.

 Pang is distantly related to Bruce Lee as Lee's father was a cousin of Pang's paternal grandmother, and both came from the same village in Canton.
 Through his mother Anne Pang, Pang is a descendant of Wong Nai Siong, the Chinese revolutionary leader, Christian reformer and humanitarian who was key in the Fujian province in overthrowing the propaganda machine of the late Qing dynasty.

 He enrolled in a university and majored in multimedia studies.
 Unsatisfied with his studies, he later took a year off and sold phones to businesses before going into acting.

-Pang is fluent in Mandarin and Cantonese.
+Pang is fluent in English, Mandarin and Cantonese.
 He currently lives in Los Angeles.